flowdock/api-docs/docs/Sources.md

 # Sources

 Sources provide content from external sources to a flow.
 These include integrations such as GitHub, Rally and Zendesk.
-Each source have a secret `flow_token` that can be used for authentication when posting content to to a flow.
+Each source has a secret `flow_token` that is used for authentication when posting content to a flow.

 ## List Flow Sources